Update: The NC Court of Appeals’ decision was released on 9/3/13 – NEW TRIAL. Brad was assigned new counsel and is

 Chief Bazemore stated “this was not a random act” before the investigation even began.
 Think about how irresponsible and dangerous it is for a police chief to basically declare the husband guilty before any facts of the case are known!
 But that is exactly what happened and things quickly snowballed out of control from there.

 There’s so much more.
 Please read through the blog, watch the videos and do what you can to support Brad Cooper.
 Donate toward his defense at http://www.justiceforbrad.com and subscribe to this blog to stay informed with the case.
 Brad Cooper was railroaded and it can happen to anyone.

 I don’t have any connection to this case.
 I don’t know Brad Cooper or anyone involved in the case.
-I just believe strongly that the facts of the case need to be revealed.
+I just believe strongly that the truth about what really happened to Nancy Cooper needs to be uncovered – this case remains unsolved.
+Please help if you have any information that could be useful in solving this crime.